tensionhead/pyBOAT/README.md

 and 'Identification of Chirps with Continuous Wavelet Transform' from Carmona,Hwang and Torresani 1995.

-Version 0.4 June 2018, Gregor Moenke (gregor.moenke@embl.de)
+Version 0.4 June 2018, Gregor Mönke (gregor.moenke@embl.de) and Frieda Sorgenfrei

 ### Features ###